CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cob/cob_requirements.md

 *(Informative — no SHALL statements)*

 Identity‑layer objects are created when new referents or anchors appear.
-Existing objects are updated using CST signals and new turn data.
+Existing objects update using CST signals and new turn data.
 Objects may merge or split based on CST signals.
-Eviction follows ordering metrics when the object count exceeds 20.
+Eviction follows ordering metrics.
-Frozen objects remain unchanged until CST issues a thaw signal.
+Frozen objects remain unchanged until thawed.

 ---